Economic Impact Analysis

 Decision Analyst has conducted research studies and economic analyses across many different industries for large corporations (new products, new markets, new technologies), and research and analyses for cities, counties, states, convention and visitor bureaus, hotels, governmental agencies, zoos, museums, local attractions, sporting events and stadiums, and real estate projects.

-If you would like more information or would like to discuss a possible project, please contact Jerry W. Thomas, President/CEO, (jthomas@decisionanalyst.com), or Elizabeth Horn, Ph.D., Senior Vice President of Advanced Analytics (ehorn@decisionanalyst.com), or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+If you have Advanced Analytics questions you would like to discuss, please contact Elizabeth Horn, Ph.D., Senior Vice President, Advanced Analytics (ehorn@decisionanalyst.com) or Jerry W. Thomas, Chief Executive Officer (jthomas@decisionanalyst.com) via email or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.